Consensys/mythril/README.md

 ### Database initialization

 Mythril builds its own contract database to enable fast search operations.
-Unfortunately, this process is slow.
+This is to enable operations like those described in Mitch's [legendary blog post](https://medium.com/@rtaylor30/how-i-snatched-your-153-037-eth-after-a-bad-tinder-date-d1d84422a50b) in seconds instead of days.
+Unfortunately, the initial sync process is slow.
 You don't need to sync the whole blockchain right away though: If you abort the syncing process with `ctrl+c`, it will be auto-resumed the next time you run the `--init-db` command.

 ```bash
 $ myth --init-db